(All fields required)

 Palumbo JS, Talmage KE, Massari JV, La Jeunesse CM, Flick MJ, Kombrinck KW, Hu Z, Barney KA, Degen JL.
 Tumor cell-associated tissue factor and circulating hemostatic factors cooperate to increase metastatic potential through natural killer cell-dependent and-independent mechanisms.
 Blood.
 2007 Jul 1;110(1):133-41.

-Wang D, El-Amouri SS, Dai M, Kuan A, Hui D, Brady RO and Pan D. Engineering a lysosomal enzyme with receptor-binding domain of ApoE enables delivery across the blood-brain barrier.
-Proc Natl Acad Sci USA, 110:2999-3004, 2013.
+Wang D, El-Amouri SS, Dai M, Kuan A, Hui D, Brady RO, Pan D. Engineering a lysosomal enzyme with receptor-binding domain of ApoE enables delivery across the blood-brain barrier.
+Proc Natl Acad Sci U S A. 2013;110:2999-3004.

-El-Amouri SS, Cao P, Miao CH and Pan D. Secreted luciferase for in vivo evaluation of systemic protein delivery in mice, Mol Biotech, 53:63-73, 2013.
+El-Amouri SS, Cao P, Miao CH, Pan D. Secreted luciferase for in vivo evaluation of systemic protein delivery in mice.
+Mol Biotech.
+2013;53:63-73.

-Worsham DN, Schuesler T, von Kalle C, Pan D. In vivo gene transfer into adult stem cells in unconditioned mice by in situ delivery of a lentiviral vector.
+Worsham N, Scheusler T, von Kalle C, Pan D. In vivo gene transfer into adult stem cells in non-conditioned mice by in situ delivery of a lentiviral vector.
 Mol Ther.
-2006 Oct;14(4):514-24.
+2006;14(4): 514-524.

 Beatrice C. Lampkin Chair, Cancer Biology

 Program Leader, Cancer and Biology and Neural Tumors Program